-Stacey Martinez is the Partner-in-Charge of the Austin office.
+Stacey Martinez is Norton Rose Fulbright's Global Head of Life Sciences and Healthcare.
 She joined the Firm in 1988 and has developed a strong client oriented foundation as a result of her experience representing a range of public and private sector clients in a variety of matters.

 Today, her litigation practice focuses on products liability and class actions, including pharmaceutical and medical device matters, and cases involving exposure to toxic substances.
 She is admitted to the US District Courts, Western, Eastern, Northern and Southern Divisions of Texas.